weaviate/weaviate-io/developers/weaviate/current/getting-started/index.md

 The guide assumes that you are somewhat familiar with databases and vector embeddings.

 But don't worry too much even if you are uncomfortable with any of these.
-The guide is structured so you should be able to follow along the it even if some of the concepts are unfamiliar.
-And you can always revisit some of these ideas other parts of our documentation.
+The guide is structured so you should be able to follow along even if some of the concepts are unfamiliar.
+And you can always revisit some of these ideas in the documentation.

 ## Next